Joan C. Weiss, M.S.W.

 Karen F. Maline

-Karen Maline has been with the JRSA for over 20 years.
-As project director for the Information Services and SAC/SJS Support Program, Karen maintains InfoBase of State Activities and Research (ISAR), tracks and reports on federal legislation that may impact state justice research and data collection efforts, produces content for JRSA's newsletters and Website, and manages the Association's social media activities.
-She also manages BJS/JRSA National Conference grant activities.
-Prior to joining JRSA in 1988, Karen worked for the American Association of State Highway and Transportation Officials and taught middle school history and geography.
+Karen Maline has been with the JRSA for over 25 years.
+As project director for the SAC/SJS Technical Assistance Program, Karen maintains the InfoBase of State Activities and Research (ISAR), tracks and reports on federal legislation that may impact state justice research and data collection efforts, produces content for JRSA's newsletters and Website, manages the Association's social media activities, and helps to plan and implement skill-building webinars for the SACs and other justice professionals.
+Prior to joining JRSA in 1988, Karen worked for the American Association of State Highway and Transportation Officials and taught middle school.

 Nancy Michel, M.A.